Most parents find it most helpful to complete this assessment on behalf of their kid- but with their kid watching.

 Development of the Phone Readiness Assessment

-From that work, she developed a phone readiness framework that helps parents assess readiness across seven core dimensions: identity, autonomy, self-regulation, peer-influence resilience, emotional steadiness, moral reasoning, and digital literacy.
-The goal is not to create a pass/fail test, but to give families a clearer, calmer way to see where a child is ready, where they may need more support, and what kind of guidance should come before greater digital freedom.
+These seven dimensions give parents a clearer, calmer way to see where their child is ready, where they may need more support, and what kind of guidance should come before greater digital freedom.

 Read more about the development of the Readiness Assessment here.